sdiehl/stephendiehl.com/posts/adjunctions.md

 \mu \circ T \eta = \mu \circ \eta T = 1_T \\
 $$

-The geometric intution is that the monad laws as manifest as topological properties of the string diagrams.
+The geometric intuition is that the monad laws as manifest as topological properties of the string diagrams.
 Both $\mu$ and
-$\eta$ exhibit reflection symmetry and that we topolically straighten out $\mu$.
+$\eta$ exhibit reflection symmetry and that we topologically straighten out $\eta$.

 <p>
 <img src="/images/string3.svg"/>